-Section 1 Erie County Board of Ethics.
+Section 1: Erie County Board of Ethics.

 - (a) Pursuant to Public Authorities Law § 2825 (3) and Article 18 of the General Municipal Law, members, officers, and designated employees must file an annual financial disclosure statement with the Erie County Board of Ethics on or before the fifteenth day of May with respect to the preceding calendar year. - (b) A member, officer, or designated employee who has timely filed an application for automatic six-month extension with the Internal Revenue Service ("IRS") may file a supplemental statement of financial disclosure seven days after the expiration of the six-month automatic extension with the IRS.
-This sixmonth extension does not extend the May 15th deadline but does allow an individual to file a supplemental financial statement, correcting any representations made in the initial financial statement. - (c) The following members, officers, and employees are required to file annual disclosure statements with the Erie County Board of Ethics: Commissioners, the Secretary of the Authority, the Chief Operating Officer, the Chief Financial Officer, the General Counsel, and Executive Engineer. - (d) The following members, officers, and employees are required to file an Employee Disclosure Form with the Erie County Board of Ethics within ten (10) days of appointment: Commissioners, the Secretary of the Authority, the Chief Operating Officer, the Chief Financial Officer, the General Counsel, and Executive Engineer.
+This six-month extension does not extend the May 15th deadline but does allow an individual to file a supplemental financial statement, correcting any representations made in the initial financial statement. - (c) The following members, officers, and employees are required to file annual disclosure statements with the Erie County Board of Ethics: Commissioners, the Secretary of the Authority, the Executive Director, the Deputy Director (or the person designated by the Board as Chief Financial Officer), the Attorney, and Executive Engineer. - (d) The following members, officers, and employees are required to file an Employee Disclosure Form with the Erie County Board of Ethics within 10 days of appointment: Commissioners, the Secretary of the Authority, the Executive Director, the Deputy Director (or the person designated by the Board as Chief Financial Officer), the Attorney, and Executive Engineer.

-Section 2 In-House Financial Disclosure Statements.
+Section 2: In-House Financial Disclosure Statements

-(a) The members, ad hoc members, officers, and designated

-employees are required to file an in-house financial disclosure statement with the Authority's IEP within ten (10) days of appointment or commencement of employment and thereafter annually.

-(b) In-house financial disclosure statements shall be filed by all members, all employees holding an "exempt" job title, and other employees holding certain job titles:

-(1) Exempt Job Titles
+- (a) The members, ad hoc members, officers, and designated employees are required to file an in-house financial disclosure statement with the Authority's IEP within ten days of appointment or commencement of employment and thereafter annually. - (b) In-house financial disclosure statements shall be filed by all members, all employees holding an "exempt" job title, and other employees holding certain job titles: - (1) Exempt Job Titles